adhamsalama/password_manager/README.md

 Passwords are encrypted using the master password as the key.

+You can also generate random passwords using the random password generator.

-To add a new password, or copy an stored password, the user must enter the master password for encryption/decryption.
+To add a new password, or copy a stored password, the user must enter the master password for encryption/decryption.

 Vault Guard can be self-hosted by cloning the repo and running the code in the main branch.